 In the United States, when a bite is known to be from a bat, skunk, raccoon, or fox, treat immediately with rabies vaccine and rabies immune globulin.
 For all other bites, consult the public health department.
 Outside of the United States, a dog bite should be treated immediately with vaccine and rabies immune globulin.

 Treatment is then initiated based on if the patient was previously immunized or not.
-For patients with previous immunization, a typical treatment may be with human diploid cell vaccine or purified chick embryo cell vaccine at a dose of 1 mL injected intramuscularly on the day it occurs (day 0) and on day 3.
+For patients with previous immunization, a typical treatment may be with a human diploid cell vaccine or purified chick embryo cell vaccine at a dose of 1 mL injected intramuscularly on the day it occurs (day 0) and on day 3.

 If the patient has not been previously immunized, the treatment still involves dosing with one of the two vaccines listed above with 1 mL given intramuscularly on days 0, 3, 7, and 14 (and on day 28 if the individual is immunosuppressed).
-The dose of the vaccine should be given at a site distant to where the second part of treatment (human rabies immune globulin or HRIG) is given.
-These unimmunized patients are treated with human rabies immune globulin as well at a dose of 20 IU/kg, with preference to infiltrate as much of that dose around the wound as possible.
-Any remaining dose of human rabies immune globulin not infiltrated to the wound is then given intramuscularly, and as mentioned above is given at a site distant to the vaccine.
+The dose of the vaccine should be given at a site distant from where the second part of treatment (human rabies immune globulin or HRIG) is given.
+These unimmunized patients are treated with human rabies immune globulin as well at a dose of 20 IU/kg, with a preference to infiltrate as much of that dose around the wound as possible.
+Any remaining dose of human rabies immune globulin not infiltrated into the wound is then given intramuscularly, and as mentioned above is given at a site distant from the vaccine.